tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

 For instance, if Thrust Vectoring Control is to be used, with a nozzle deflection that varies over time, the true thrust direction will vary from the x-axis of the vehicle.

-In Tudat(Py), this deviation in thrust direction from the vehicle can be defined in the body-fixed frame, trough the :class:`ThrustMagnitudeSettings`.
+In Tudat(Py), this deviation in thrust direction from the vehicle can be defined in the body-fixed frame, trough the :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustMagnitudeSettings`.
-When using the :class:`ConstantThrustMagnitudeSettings`, a constant body-fixed thrust direction can be defined where, when using the :class:`FromFunctionThrustMagnitudeSettings`, this body-fixed thrust direction can be defined as a function of time.
+When using the :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ConstantThrustMagnitudeSettings`, a constant body-fixed thrust direction can be defined where, when using the :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.FromFunctionThrustMagnitudeSettings`, this body-fixed thrust direction can be defined as a function of time.

 This can be done as follows: